alan-turing-institute/reprosyn/docs/source/methods.rst

 Methods Catalogue
 =================

-All these methods have been implemented by adapting other codebases.
+All these methods, apart from IPF, have been implemented by adapting other codebases.
 See class documentation for origin.

 .. contents:: Methods
     :local: